 As with most investing strategies, the more volatility (or risk) you are willing to accept, the higher your expected returns.
-Traders who are willing to sell puts on individual stocks are more likely to receive higher income than an index or ETF.
+Traders who are willing to sell puts on individual stocks — rather than indexes or ETFs — are more likely to receive a higher income.
 There are exceptions, but this is true most of the time.

-Stock Or ETF?
+Stocks Or ETFs?
 Deciding Which Approach Is Best for You

 To illustrate this point, let’s consider a practical scenario.
 Say we are looking at one-month put option contracts for SPDR Dow Jones Industrial Average (NYSE: DIA) compared with a widely-held Dow component like Chevron (NYSE: CVX).

-The key is understanding the variables for each trade.
+The key is to understand the variables for each trade.
 Make an informed determination rather than looking at expected rates of return in a vacuum.